GrammaticalFramework/gf-wordnet/README.md

 https://cloud.grammaticalframework.org/wordnet/

-Via the interface it is also possible to log in with your GitHub account and edit the data.
+If you have editing rights to the [GF WordNet repository](https://github.com/GrammaticalFramework/gf-wordnet), then it is also possible to log in and edit the data via the Web interface.
 Both the lexicon and the corpus are editable.
-Once you finish a batch of changes you can also commit directly to the repository.
+Once you finish a batch of changes you can also commit directly.

 ## The Python Interface